IgorDodukh/trudor/README.md

-Welcome to the Trudor App repository!
+Welcome to the Spoto App repository!

 ## Getting Started